Spacetime of rotating black holes surrounded by massive scalar charges: Construction of the massive scalar fields

-Fig.~\ref{fig:Scalar_meridian} shows meridional cross-section plots of the massive scalar field around a rotating black hole with dimensionless spin $a = 0.8$ in dCS (left panels) and sGB (right panels) gravity.
+Figure~\ref{fig:Scalar_meridian} shows meridional cross section plots of the massive scalar field around a rotating black hole with dimensionless spin $a = 0.8$ in dCS (left panels) and sGB (right panels) gravity.
 The top, middle, and bottom panels correspond to scalar-field masses $\mu = 0.01$, $\mu = 0.1$, and $\mu = 0.2$, respectively.
 All scalar fields are computed using their respective optimal spectral resolutions.
 We present results at this spin value to clearly illustrate the multipolar structure of the massive scalar fields.
 In dCS gravity, the scalar field exhibits a dominant dipolar structure, whereas in sGB gravity it displays a clear quadrupolar structure.
 In particular, for dCS gravity the equator ($\chi = 0$, or equivalently $\theta = \pi/2$) is a nodal plane, where the scalar field vanishes at all radii.
 The scalar field is also antisymmetric about this plane, reflecting the antisymmetry of the Pontryagin density $\mathscr{P}$.
 By contrast, no such nodal plane exists in sGB gravity, and the scalar field is symmetric about the equator, consistent with the fact that the Gauss–Bonnet invariant $\mathscr{G}$ is symmetric under the transformation $\chi \rightarrow -\chi$.
 In both theories, the scalar field decays more rapidly with increasing radius as the field mass increases, due to the exponentially decaying factor $e^{-\mu r}$.
+However, the decay is not readily apparent, and the scalar-field profiles shown exhibit only a weak dependence on $\mu$.
+This behavior can be understood from the fact that, within the near-hole region (i.e., for $r \lesssim \mu^{-1}$), the scalar field is primarily sourced by the curvature invariant and therefore closely resembles the corresponding massless solution.
+Increasing $\mu$ mainly affects the large-radius behavior by introducing stronger exponential (Yukawa) suppression.
 Finally, from Fig.~\ref{fig:Scalar_meridian}, and in comparison with the massless results reported in Ref.~\cite{Lam:2025fzi}, we conclude that the overall geometry of the scalar field, namely, the relative composition of its multipolar structure, is not significantly modified by the presence of a finite scalar-field mass.